burhan-syed/troddit/README.md

 - Secure logins with Reddit to enable voting, commenting, managing your subreddits and multireddits (aka feeds), and access to your personal front page.
 - 'Offline mode' to follow subreddits and manage multis locally without login.
 Autogenerates a personal front page.
-  - Visit your [subreddits multi](https://www.reddit.com/subreddits), replace 'reddit' with 'troddit' in the URL, then use the 'Join All' option to quickly follow all subs locally.
+  - Visit your [subreddits multi](https://www.reddit.com/subreddits) and copy the multireddit link.
+Replace 'reddit' with 'troddit' in the URL and then use the 'Join All' option to quickly follow all subs locally.
-- Search for subreddits with auto-complete.
+- Search Reddit for posts or subreddits quickly with auto-complete.
 - Filter posts by type (Images, Video/GIFs, Links, Self)
 - View posts in single column, custom multi-column with a grid-masonry layout, or a simple row mode.
 All with infinite-scrolling.
 - Choose your card style: Original for full post text in card, Compact to exclude post text, or Media to hide all text and card padding.